Thelma Todd: Film

-During the silent film era, Todd appeared in numerous supporting roles that made full use of her beauty but gave her little chance to act.
+During the silent film era, Todd appeared in numerous supporting roles that made full use of her beauty, but gave her little chance to act.
 With the advent of the talkies, she was able to expand her roles when producer Hal Roach signed her to appear with comedy stars such as Harry Langdon, Charley Chase, and Laurel and Hardy.

-In 1931, Roach cast Todd in her own series of 17-to-27-minute slapstick comedy shorts.
-In an attempt to create a female version of Laurel and Hardy, Roach teamed Todd with ZaSu Pitts for 17 shorts, from Let's Do Things (June 1931) through One Track Minds (May 1933).
-When Pitts left in 1933, she was replaced by Patsy Kelly, who appeared with Todd in 21 shorts, from Beauty and the Bus (September 1933) through An All American Toothache (January 1936).
+In 1931, Roach cast Todd in her own series of 17- to 27-minute slapstick comedy shorts.
+To create a female version of Laurel and Hardy, Roach teamed Todd with ZaSu Pitts for 17 shorts, from Let's Do Things (June 1931) through One Track Minds (May 1933).
+When Pitts left in 1933, she was replaced by Patsy Kelly, who appeared with Todd in 21 shorts, from Beauty and the Bus (September 1933) through An All-American Toothache (January 1936).
 These shorts often cast Todd as a levelheaded working girl doing her best to remain poised and charming despite numerous problems and her ditzy sidekick's embarrassing antics.

 In 1931, Todd starred in Corsair, a film directed by Roland West, with whom she became romantically involved.

-Todd became highly regarded as a capable film comedian, and Roach loaned her to other studios to play opposite Wheeler & Woolsey, Buster Keaton, Joe E. Brown, and the Marx Brothers.
-She also successfully appeared in dramas, such as the original 1931 version of The Maltese Falcon starring Ricardo Cortez as Sam Spade, where she played Miles Archer's treacherous widow.
+Todd became highly regarded as a capable film comedian, and Roach lent her to other studios to play opposite Wheeler & Woolsey, Buster Keaton, Joe E. Brown, and the Marx Brothers.
+She also successfully appeared in dramas, such as the original 1931 version of The Maltese Falcon starring Ricardo Cortez as Sam Spade, in which she played Miles Archer's treacherous widow.
 She appeared in around 120 feature films and shorts in her career.

 Todd continued her short-subject series through 1935 and was featured in the full-length Laurel and Hardy comedy The Bohemian Girl.
-It was her last role before her untimely death at age 29.
-Although she had completed all of her scenes, producer Roach had them re-shot, fearing negative publicity.
-He deleted all of Todd's dialogue, and limited her appearance to one musical number.
+It was her last role before her untimely death at the age of 29.
+Although she had completed all of her scenes, producer Roach had them reshot, fearing negative publicity.
+He deleted all of Todd's dialogue and limited her appearance to one musical number.

 Sidewalk Cafe

-Originally built in 1928, by architect Mark Daniels, as the Castellammare housing tract business block, in August 1934, Todd opened, in partnership with Roland West and his wife, actress Jewel Carmen, Thelma Todd's Sidewalk Cafe, at 17575 Pacific Coast Highway, Castellammare, Pacific Palisades, Los Angeles.
+Originally built in 1928 by architect Mark Daniels as the Castellammare housing tract business block, in August 1934, Todd opened, in partnership with Roland West and his wife, actress Jewel Carmen, Thelma Todd's Sidewalk Cafe at 17575 Pacific Coast Highway, Castellammare, Pacific Palisades, Los Angeles.
 The ground floor of the building housed the restaurant.
 On the second floor, Todd and West lived in adjoining ocean-view apartments—with only a sliding wooden door separating their bedrooms— and held parties in the adjacent, private nightclub named Joya (for Jewel Carmen) that took up the rest of the second floor.
 The third floor, hexagonally shaped, had a dance floor and bandstand.
 It attracted a diverse clientele of Hollywood celebrities, and many tourists.